epam/edp-install/docs/operator-guide/install-edp.md

   * External SonarQube - any SonarQube that is installed separately from EDP.
 For example, SonarQube that is installed using [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) or another public SonarQube server.
 For more details on how EDP recommends to configure SonarQube to work with the platform, please refer to the [SonarQube Integration](./sonarqube.md) page.

-  * Internal SonarQube - SonarQube that is installed along with EDP.
+  * Internal SonarQube - SonarQube that is installed along with KubeRocketCI.

       ``` yaml title="values.yaml"
       ...